AlanFord9/bamazon/README.md

 ![not-enough](/assets/images/not-enough.png)

-### After your purchase is complete, you will be brought back to the starting point
+### After your purchase is complete, the stock will update and you will return to the store front...
 ![success](/assets/images/success.png)